 Brendan Francis Newnam: Of course.

-Lars Ulrich: Growing up in Denmark, there wasn’t really a lot of concert films in my youth.
-When I came to America when I was 17, I became aware of the phenomena of “The Song Remains the Same,” “The Rocky Horror Picture Show,” you know, some of those types of things that were doing the midnight showings in all the suburban movie theaters at the time.
+Lars Ulrich: Growing up in Denmark, there weren’t really a lot of concert films in my youth.
+When I came to America when I was 17, I became aware of the phenomena of “The Song Remains the Same,” “The Rocky Horror Picture Show”… you know, some of those types of things that were doing the midnight showings in all the suburban movie theaters at the time.

-“Gimme Shelter,” the Rolling Stones is probably the one that I’ve seen the most, but even “Purple Rain,” The Clash’s “Rude Boy,” I mean there’s a lot of things over the years that have tried to take the format to different places that have moved me, absolutely.
+“Gimme Shelter” with the Rolling Stones is probably the one that I’ve seen the most, but even “Purple Rain,” The Clash’s “Rude Boy”… I mean there’s a lot of things over the years that have tried to take the format to different places that have moved me, absolutely.

-Brendan Francis Newnam: I was gonna say, the concert portions of this film are shot from your point of view.
+Brendan Francis Newnam: So, the concert portions of this film are shot from your point of view…

 Rico Gagliano: Yeah, the cameras kind of roam around on stage with you.

-Brendan Francis Newnam: And it like gives this sense of just how intensely physical the type of metal you play is.
-You’re just like dripping with sweat, and it actually made me hurt a little bit watching it.
+Brendan Francis Newnam: … And it gives this sense of just how intensely physical the type of metal you play is.
+You’re just dripping with sweat, and it actually made me hurt a little bit watching it.

 Rico Gagliano: Exactly.

-Lars Ulrich: Well, the secret is that at some point you wake up and start treating the physicality of it with a little more respect than you do obviously when you’re in your 20′s or your 30′s.
+Lars Ulrich: Well, the secret is that at some point you wake up and start treating the physicality of it with a little more respect than you do, obviously, when you’re in your 20s or your 30s.
 You have no choice.
-And we just have two guys that travel with us that are sort of full-time stretchers and massagers and sort of stitch us back together after each show.
+And we have two guys that travel with us that are sort of full-time stretchers and massagers, and sort of stitch us back together after each show.